Skip to main content

 6. Confirm the consent prompt

-Note: If you see “Admin approval required” when trying to connect via OAuth, your Azure AD admin has not yet granted consent.
+Note: If you see “Admin approval required” or “AADSTS65001” when trying to connect via OAuth, your Azure AD admin has not yet granted consent.
 Use the API Key method as an alternative.

 Connecting to 4MINDS

-1. Open the Microsoft Foundry integration in 4MINDS Settings (or during onboarding)
+1. Open Integrations from the main navigation in 4MINDS and select Microsoft Foundry (or do this during onboarding)

 2. Make sure the OAuth tab is selected (it is selected by default)